 Let’s get on it, team!
 Join me in dropping a Love Bomb on Bria.

+Hi!
 I’m Hannah.
 I'm a twenty something blogger from Bedford.
-When i'm not blogging, I'm crocheting, knitting or taking care of my husband and foster son.
+I'm married to Chris, foster Mum to Our Sidekick and Mummy to Jaxon.
+When I'm not blogging, I love knitting and crocheting.
 I talk lots about life and the adventures that we have as a family.